-South Farm, located at the Fayette-Jessamine County line, is a horticulture research farm on 100 acres.
-This location provides for research on fruits, vegetables, greenhouse production, nursery systems, biofuels, entomology, plant pathology, and related crop sciences.
+South Farm, located at the Fayette-Jessamine County line, is a horticulture research farm on one hundred (100) acres.
+This location provides for research on fruits, vegetables, greenhouse and nursery production, hemp, entomology, plant pathology, and related crop sciences.
 It also hosts the UK-CSA (Community Supported Agriculture) production unit.

-South Farm has 2 entrances.
-One entrance is on Waveland Museum Lane.
-It is padlocked and is only opened on certain occasions by farm personnel.
+South Farm has two (2) entrances.
+One (1) entrance is on Waveland Museum Lane.
+This entrance remains padlocked except for special events, when it is opened and managed by farm personnel.
 The main entrance is on Man-O-War Boulevard.
 This entrance operates on the AMAG system and has two cameras that record entry into the farm.
-This gate remains open from 6:30 a.m. to 8:00 a.m. and 3:00 p.m. to 4:30 p.m. on weekdays to accommodate employee traffic.
-The gate is closed from 8:00 a.m. to 3:00 p.m. but offers free entry as a vehicles cross a sensor near the gate.
-All other times the gate is card-access only.
-The Farm Manager's House functions as student housing for international student summer interns.
-Each resident is responsible for locking and securing the house.
+This gate opens at 6:30 a.m. and closes at 4 p.m. on weekdays to accommodate employee traffic.
+At all other times the gate is card-access only.

-South Farm Campus 4321 Emmert Farm Lane Lexington, KY 40514 Phone: (606) 666-9995 Website: https://research.ca.uky.edu/content/SouthFarm
+South Farm Campus 4321 Emmert Farm Lane Lexington, KY 40514

+Website: https://research.ca.uky.edu/content/SouthFarm

-West Kentucky Substation (Research & Education Center at Princeton) Campus
+West Kentucky Substation (Research and Education Center at Princeton) Campus

-West Kentucky Substation (Research & Education Center at Princeton), located in Caldwell County, functions as a center of agricultural activities in western Kentucky.
+West Kentucky Substation (Research and Education Center at Princeton), located in Caldwell County, functions as a center of agricultural activities in western Kentucky.
 The facility is used to conduct agricultural research, provide diagnostic testing services, and develop educational programs important to farmers, agribusinesses, and families.

 The facility is an open research facility that has no access entry system.
-Three employees reside throughout the property and are responsible, in part, for the security of the area.
+Three (3) employees reside throughout the property and are responsible, in part, for the security of the area.
 The Princeton Police Department regularly patrols the main campus.
 Additionally, West Kentucky Substation campus provides temporary graduate student housing.
 The housing consists of individual family-style houses that have been converted for the benefit of resident students.
 Each resident is responsible for locking and securing his or her room/house.